 For the past few weeks, we’ve been looking at some of the ways in which you can set up your business to give you the freedom, flexibility and fulfilment that you’re after.
 We kicked off the series with my belief that running your own business really is the best way to get that freedom, flexibility and fulfilment– whatever that looks like for you.
 Whether you want to be location independent so that you can travel the world with only a backpack on your shoulders, or so that you can plan your work and time off around your children.
-With that in mind, we’re shifting our attention now to the specific scenario of having a young family – and why starting your own business is the best way to prepare for that!
+With that in mind, we’re shifting our attention now to the specific scenario of having a young family – and why you should start a business.

 What’s wrong with the corporate 9 to 5?

 On the surface, it may seem like a full-time job is the safest option when it comes to having children: you receive a steady salary, you’ll get paid maternity leave, and you have the security of having a guaranteed role to come back to once you’re ready to start working again.

 On the other hand, there is the stereotypical image of start-ups and entrepreneurs made up of young 20-somethings with no children and no real obligations to anyone but themselves, either working late into the night in a co-working space and lacking any personal life, or else swanning about on a beach with not a care in the world.
 You have the Elon Musks and Gary Vaynerchuks who don’t sleep and make millions from ‘the hustle’ – or the struggling freelancer who is faced with the eternal rollercoaster of ups and downs in their business.

 DESIGN A SUSTAINABLE BUSINESS AND ESCAPE THE 9 TO 5 FOR GOOD

 Download the 5 pillars scorecard and learn how to accelerate the growth of your brand and business - without sacrificing your health, and your sanity, along the way!

 However, none of these images are particularly accurate.